Cleaning Your Vector Grid

 Here we'll discuss a great technique sure to come in handy the next time your vector grid needs a good cleaning.

 Please note the cleaner we mention below is very powerful.
-Follow the instructions carefully and do not over soak the grid.
-We used ONE part Zep and FOUR parts water, soaking the grid for only 5 - 10 minutes per side.
-Do not let the grid soak for longer or it may be damaged.
+Follow the instructions carefully and DO NOT over soak the grid.
+We used ONE part Zep and FIVE parts water, soaking the grid for only 1-2 minutes per side.
+DO NOT let the grid soak for longer or it may be damaged.

 Below you'll find the required and optional materials for this project.

 - Zep Purple Industrial - available from Home Depot, ACE Hardware and HD Facilities Maintenance.

 - Pipe cleaners or small plastic detailing brush (optional) -used to remove any stubborn residue after soaking the grid.

 - Rubber gloves (optional) - keep your hands dirt-free throughout the cleaning process.